ndlib/marble-website/README.md

 This repository is configured for continuous integration and deployment.
 Code changes are deployed when they reach the master branch with an approval process through [AWS CodePipeline](https://aws.amazon.com/codepipeline/).

+In order for deployment to be successful, all unit tests must be passing.

 Code for the infrastructure deployment process is available in [mellon-blueprints](https://github.com/ndlib/mellon-blueprints).

 ## License: